 Seriously.
-There’s a misconception that in order for you to reach your goals you must be resilient and consistent.
-One step in front of another and your success will be imminent.
+There’s a misconception that for you to reach your goals you must be resilient and consistent.
+One foot in front of the other and your success will be imminent.

 Sure, it’s true that you need to be able to push through when things get a little tougher, particularly if you want to break through your current situation.

 But sometimes we risk sticking things out when there could be a better option, or no option at all, which is completely fine.